-Most businesses starting in Connecticut that are selling a product or offering certain services will need to register for a Sales and Use Tax Permit from the Connecticut Department of Revenue Services.
-This is commonly referred to as a resale number, seller’s permit, sales tax license, sales tax number or sales tax registration.
+Most businesses starting in Connecticut selling a product or offering certain services will need to register for a Sales and Use Tax Permit from the Connecticut Department of Revenue Services.
+This is commonly referred to as a resale number, seller’s permit, sales tax license, sales tax number, or sales tax registration.

 Who needs a sales tax permit in Connecticut?

 The following activities will require a business to register for a sales tax permit:

 - A business has sales tax nexus.
 Nexus means having a physical presence in the state, such as having a physical location like a retail store or office or using a warehouse or fulfillment center to store inventory.

 - Selling, renting, or leasing goods (this includes flea markets, craft shows, antique shows, etc. even if the business will only be selling for one day)